mvanniekerk/musicbrainz_search/doc/final_documentation_start.md

 - Empirically, using the cross field searcher gives a 10% increase in result quality on the test set.
 - The code allows for easy switching between the two methods.

+- optimizing for the last fm dataset: 96% accuracy.
+However, the hand crafted accuracy becomes 52%
+- optimizing for the hand crafted dataset: 82% accuracy.
+However, the last fm accuracy becomes 50%

 ## the search controller
 - the frontend uses a language that compiles to javascript: elm